mike-north/ember-perf/README.md

 ```

-This will create files for you called **app/initializers/monitor-perf.js** and **app/instance-initializers/monitor-perf.js**.
+This will create files for you called

+* **app/initializers/monitor-perf.js**
+* **app/instance-initializers/monitor-perf.js**

 You then need to go to the instance intializer and fill in the body of the event listener with something useful (i.e., sending the performance data somewhere).

 ```js
 perfService.on('transitionComplete', transitionData => {